planningcenter/api-docs/source/includes/_people.md

-# People
+# PCO People

-Our People app helps you manage contact data, membership info, and everything you need to know about your people with confidence.
+PCO People helps you manage contact data, membership info, and everything you need to know about your people with confidence.

 ## Addresses